Deadlock in Armenia as acting PM rejects talks with protest leader - Journal du Cameroun

 Karapetyan’s refusal to negotiate came after he spoke to Russian President Vladimir Putin by phone on Thursday.

-Pashinyan, who is leading the mass anti-government protests, has defiantly declared himself the only suitable candidate for prime minister in the Moscow-allied country.
+Pashinyan, who has been leading the mass anti-government protests, defiantly declared himself the only suitable candidate for prime minister in the Moscow-allied country.

 Armenia was plunged into crisis over the fate of veteran leader Serzh Sarkisian, who finally quit on Monday after a decade in power.